oneils/vimrc/README.md

 n - find next matching search result (used with /).
 This uses word Case.
 N - navigate Up to the next found word
+? + any symbol  to find `symbol` at the whole document from bottom to top.

+:set ic - option for ignoring case during the search :set hls is - highlights found words

-? + any symbol  to find `symbol` at the whole document from bottom to top. t + symbol_to_be_find go to position before searching symbol, whe symbol_to_be_find is a symbol which were looking for T + symbol - find the specified symbol and move cursor befor it backward
+t + symbol_to_be_find go to position before searching symbol, whe symbol_to_be_find is a symbol which were looking for T + symbol - find the specified symbol and move cursor befor it backward
 * - find thw word unser cursor (all found words in the file will be selected)